quantum-journal/o3po/readme.txt

 ## Bugs, limitations, and to do

 * Extend this readme (explain onepress-extra.css, ...)
-* Turn local tests into PHPUnit tests and add to repository
-* Re-include the admin page css
 * Move div.important-box from the plugin css to the theme
 * Fix for special code execution
 * Move fix_custom_logo_html into separate plug-in